vacu9708/Embedded-system/ARM architecture/1. Introduction to the ARM Architecture/readme.md

 ## A1.1 About the ARM architecture

 ### Key Characteristics
-- **Reduced Instruction Set Computer (RISC):** ARM is a RISC architecture, which includes:
+ARM is a Reduced Instruction Set Computer (**RISC**) architecture, which includes:
-  - Large uniform register file.
+- Large uniform register file.(In ARM's RISC architecture, there is a large set of registers, which are small, fast storage locations within the CPU.
+These registers are uniform, meaning they can all be used interchangeably for a wide range of instructions.
+This uniformity simplifies the instruction set and improves the speed of computation.)
-  - Load/store architecture. where data-processing operations only operate on register contents, not directly on memory contents
+- Load/store architecture.(Data-processing operations (like addition, subtraction, etc.) are performed only on data in the registers, not directly on data in memory.)
-  - Simple addressing modes.
+- Simple addressing modes.(Addressing modes refer to the ways in which instructions specify the location of data.
+The smaller number of simple addressing modes makes it easier to design the hardware to decode and execute instructions, which can lead to faster processing speeds.)
 - Uniform and fixed-length instruction fields, to simplify instruction decode.(to facilitate pipeline)

 ### Enhancements
 - Control over the Arithmetic Logic Unit (ALU) and shifter.
 - Auto-increment and auto-decrement addressing modes.
 - Load and Store Multiple instructions.
 - Conditional execution of almost all instructions.
 These enhancements to a basic RISC architecture allow ARM processors to achieve a good balance of high performance, small code size, low power consumption, and small silicon area.

 ### Coprocessor
 Coprocessors can be attached to the ARM processor.
 A coprocessor extends the processing features of a core by extending the instruction set or by providing configuration registers.